Human Autotaxin ELISA Kit

 Inter-assay Precision (Precision between assays) C.V <10%.

-The recovery of the assay was determined by adding various amounts CRP to a sample.
+The recovery of the assay was determined by adding spiking different levels of recombinant human autotaxin protein to a sample.
 The measured concentration of the spiked sample in the assay was compared to the expected concentration.
 The average recovery was 98%.